mgastner/cartogram-cpp/README.md

 You may download the latest release [here](https://github.com/CGAL/cgal/releases).
 You may find installation instructions [here](https://doc.cgal.org/latest/Manual/usage.html#title4).

-For posterity: Once version 5.3 is available through apt-get (you may check [here](https://packages.ubuntu.com/search?keywords=libcgal-dev&searchon=names&suite=impish§ion=all)), you may run the following command to install it.
+For posterity: Once version 5.3 is available through apt (you may check [here](https://packages.ubuntu.com/search?keywords=libcgal-dev&searchon=names&suite=impish§ion=all)), you may run the following command to install it.

-    sudo apt-get install libcgal-dev
+    sudo apt install libcgal-dev

 #### Installing OpenMP

 [OpenMP Homepage](https://www.openmp.org/)

-    sudo apt-get install libomp-dev
+    sudo apt install libomp-dev

 #### Installing FFTW3

 1. Go to [FFTW's website](http://www.fftw.org/download.html "FFTW Downloads Page").
 2. Install the latest version of FFTW.
-3. Unarchive the file with: `tar zxvf fftw-3.3.9.tar.gz` (Note: the version number may be different).
+3. Unarchive the file with: `tar zxvf fftw-3.3.10.tar.gz` (Note: the version number may be different).
-4. Go to the directory with: `cd fftw-3.3.9`.
+4. Go to the directory with: `cd fftw-3.3.10`.
 5. Run the following commands (you may copy and paste all of them at once):

         ./configure